-In order to stop elder financial abuse, is critical that those closest to seniors be on the lookout for possible red flags.
-As a family member or close friend of an elderly person, you may be in the best position to detect early signs of elderly financial abuse.
+In order to stop elder financial abuse, it is critical that those closest to seniors be on the lookout for possible red flags.
+As a family member or close friend of an elderly person, you may be in the best position to detect early signs of elder financial abuse.

 Would you know the signs of elder financial abuse and exploitation?
 Here are some:

 - The elderly person becomes dazed, nervous or fearful when discussing financial matters

 - He or she does not remember having requested certain transactions

 - The elderly person provides contradictory or questionable explanations for financial transactions

 - You observe a significant change in the senior’s financial habits (such as more frequent or larger withdrawals)